Scott-Devine/CloudMELT/README.md

 __NOTE:__ CloudMELT assumes that each .bam file in the list has a corresponding .bai file and will attempt to construct a URI for the .bai file by appending ".bai" to the end of the .bam URI.

+Download the following file to your local working directory: [examples/1000genomes-10-samples/sample_uris.txt][].
+It contains 10 low-coverage samples from the 1000 Genomes Project, all of them hosted on S3.

+__NOTE:__ It is preferable to use BAM files hosted on S3 for CloudMELT to minimize download times when the pipeline is running.

+### Create/download MELT CWL configuration files

-### Run CloudMELT script to create configuration files
+### Run CloudMELT script to create pipeline

+-edit workflow master script (optional)
+-create tarball of the workflow

 ### Run Toil command to create a static compute cluster on EC2